 What is Compassion?

-Our Compassion Ministry is right at the heart of who we are as we seek to see the life and the love of Jesus bless every person and every part of the Lagan Valley.
+Compassion is at the heart of the Vineyard Church family, and you are invited in.
+Together we look for every day opportunities to see the love and life of Jesus available to every person in and every part of the Lagan Valley.

 Everyone is welcome to join in with community at Lagan Valley Vineyard!